jessecambon/tidygeocoder/README.md

 ## Todo

-* Implement a tidy cascade function
+* Warning for when user has hit usage limit on OSM
-* Tell user when they have hit usage limit for OSM?
+* Progress bar
-* geocode: Throw warning if a variable name is already in the input dataframe?
+* Warning if variable is already in the input dataframe (for `geocode`)